Credits: Carlos Vidriales commissioned this wax seal from my interpretation of his arms.

 Root: The Armorial Register.

-Open, Between, Embattled, Armorial roll, Eradicated, Azure, Wreath, Charged, Crest, Party per fess, Dexter, Two, Rolled, Mullet, Diminished bordure, Paw, War cry, Gules, Leaved, Mantling, Langued, Motto (motivation), Letter, Lion, Book, Flame, Apple, Nascent, Or, Pegasus, Fimbriated, Parchment, Argent, Quill, Rampant, Seal, Sinister, Supporter (animal), The Armorial Register, Crest, One, Vidriales García y Bustamante, Carlos, Helm and Tree.
+Open, Between, Embattled, Armorial roll, Erased, Azure, Bibliography, Wreath, Charged, Crest, Party per fess, Dexter, Motto (identification), Two, Rolled, Mullet, Diminished bordure, Claw, War cry, Gules, Leaved, Mantling, Langued, Motto, Letter, Lion, Book, Flame, Apple, Nascent, Or, Pegasus, Fimbriated, Parchment (scroll), Argent, Quill, Rampant, Kingdom of León, Seal, Century XII, Sinister, Supporter (animal), The Armorial Register, Crest and mantling, One, Vidriales García y Bustamante, Carlos, Helm and Tree.

 Dr. Antonio Salmerón y Cabañas,